Skip to main content

 Park History

-Formally established in 1988, Knyszyń Forest Landscape Park was created as part of Poland's comprehensive system of landscape parks, which complements the more strictly protected national parks.
-The concept of landscape parks in Poland emerged in the 1970s and 1980s as a response to growing environmental awareness and the recognition that large areas of valuable natural and cultural landscape required protection beyond what national parks alone could provide.
-Unlike national parks, which prioritize strict nature conservation, landscape parks balance environmental protection with sustainable land use, allowing continued agriculture, forestry, and settlement within their boundaries.
-The establishment process involved ecological surveys, consultations with local authorities and communities, and the delineation of boundaries to encompass the most valuable natural and cultural features.
-Since designation, the park administration has worked to implement conservation objectives while maintaining positive relationships with local residents and landowners.
-Management plans have been developed and periodically updated to address evolving conservation priorities, recreational pressures, and the challenges posed by regional development.
-The park has become an increasingly important component of Poland's ecological network, providing connectivity between other protected areas in the region.
+Formally established in 1988, Knyszyń Forest Landscape Park was created as part of Poland comprehensive system of landscape parks, which complements the more strictly protected national parks.
+[1] The concept of landscape parks in Poland emerged in the 1970s and 1980s as a response to growing environmental awareness and the recognition that large areas of valuable natural and cultural landscape required protection.
+Unlike national parks, landscape parks balance environmental protection with sustainable land use.
+The park was designated partly to protect the recovering European bison population, for which refuges had been established in the Knyszyn Forest since 1974.
+[2] Since designation, the park administration has worked to implement conservation objectives while maintaining positive relationships with local residents and landowners.
+The park has become an increasingly important component of Poland ecological network in the northeast, providing connectivity between the Knyszyn Forest and the broader Podlasie wilderness.

 Major Trails And Attractions